Warenwolf/Flashpoints-of-the-Inner-Sphere/README.md

 Welcome to Flashpoints of the Inner Sphere!

-This repository features a lore-inspired flashpoints for the Battletech universe - "Smash and Grab" and "The Meatgrinder".
+This repository features lore-inspired flashpoints set in the Battletech universe, taking place during the late Succession Wars era, specifically in the 3030s and 3040s.
+In the flashpoints "Smash and Grab" and "The Meatgrinder," you will participate in events and battles from the war between the Capellan Confederation and the Andurien-Canopian alliance.

-Both depicit two battles during that the war between Capellan Confederation and the Andurien-Canopian alliance.
+On the other hand, the "Requiem for Ronin" flashpoint deals with the aftermath of the Ronin War.
+It focuses on people who refuse to accept their loss in the war and an unknown third party that provides financial support to them.

 The flashpoints are designed for the Battletech game by Harebrained Schemes, which has the "BattleTech Extended 3025 - 3061" (BEX) mod installed.
 To see when the different flashpoints become available, head to [wiki](https://github.com/Warenwolf/Flashpoints-of-the-Inner-Sphere/wiki/Flashpoints:-Overview) where you will find details for the individual flashpoint.